Overdetermined problems for fully nonlinear equations with constant Dirichlet boundary conditions in space forms: Introduction

-Serrin \cite{serrin} did the pioneer work of overdetermined problem for Poisson equation with boundary conditions in $\mathbb{R}^{n}$.
-Via the moving plane method, he proved the solution is symmetric and the domain is a ball.
-In a subsequent paper \cite{Weinberger}, Weinberger proved the same result by using the maximum principle to an auxiliary function, which is now called $P$-function.
-In space forms, Molzon \cite{Molzon} used a $P$-function to prove symmetry results for equation $\Delta u=V$ (see the definition of $V$ in Section \ref{Sec:prelim}) in $\mathbb{S}^{n}_{+}$ and used the moving plane method to obtain the symmetry results for equation $\Delta u=-1$ in space forms; Kumaresan and Prajapat \cite{K-P} used the moving plane method to prove the results for equation $\Delta u+g(u)=0$, where $g$ is a $C^{1}$ function, under the condition $u>0$.
-For more papers about space forms, the interested readers may refer to \cite{Qiu-Xia,Ciraolo-Vezzoni17, Ciraolo-Vezzoni19, AF-AR} and references therein.
+In a pioneer work \cite{serrin}, Serrin proved the symmetry of solutions to overdetermined problems for various elliptic differential equations in $\mathbb{R}^n$ via the moving planes method.
+In particular, he proved that, the solution to the Poisson equation with boundary conditions is radially symmetric and that $\Omega$ is a ball.
+In a subsequent paper \cite{Weinberger}, Weinberger presented a short proof of the same result by applying the maximum principle to an auxiliary function, which is often referred to as $P$-function.
+Alternative proofs inspired by Weinberger's approach have been obtained in \cite[Theorem 2]{BNST}, \cite[Theorem 2.1]{MP}, and \cite[Problem I]{Payne-Schaefer}.
+The problems for the other operators, such as $p$-Laplacian and anisotropic $p$-Laplacian in $\mathbb{R}^{n}$, interested readers may refer to \cite{G.P, BC, Cianchi-Salani, Garofalo-Lewis, Wang-Xia, C. Xia-J. Yin, C-Li} etc.

+In space forms, Molzon \cite{Molzon} used a $P$-function to prove symmetry results for the equation $\Delta u=V$ (see the definition of $V$ in Section \ref{Sec:prelim}) in $\mathbb{S}^{n}_{+}$ and used the moving planes method to obtain the symmetry results for the equation $\Delta u=-1$.
+Kumaresan and Prajapat \cite{K-P} got the symmetry results for the equation $\Delta u+g(u)=0$ in space forms, also by the moving planes method, where $g$ is a $C^{1}$ function, under the condition $u>0$.
+In \cite{Qiu-Xia}, Qiu and Xia used two auxiliary functions, $P$ and $\widetilde{P}$, to obtain the symmetry of solution for Poisson equation $\Delta u+nu=n$ in the sphere $\mathbb{S}^{n}$.
+Serrin-type overdetermined problems for the $k$-Hessian equation in $\mathbb{R}^{n}$ are considered by Brandolini, Nitsch, Salani and Trombetti in \cite{BNST}.
+Recently, Gao, Jia and Yan \cite{Gao-Jia-Yan} applied the maximum principle to a $P$-function to prove the symmetry results for the $k$-Hessian equation in hyperbolic space $\mathbb{H}^{n}$ and reproved the Theorem 2 in \cite{BNST}.
+For more papers about the problems in space forms, interested readers may refer to \cite{Ciraolo-Vezzoni17, Ciraolo-Vezzoni19, AF-AR} and references therein.
-The overdetermined problems for $k$-Hessian in $\mathbb{R}^{n}$ is considered by Brandolini, Nitsch, Salani and Trombetti in \cite{BNST}.
-They used the Poho\v{z}aev type identity, Minkowski formula and Newton-MacLaurin inequalities to obtain the symmetry of the solution.
-For $k$-Hessian equation in hyperbolic space $\mathbb{H}^{n}$, Gao, Jia and Yan used the maximum principle for the $P$-function to prove the symmetry results in \cite{Gao-Jia-Yan}.

-The problems for the other operators, such as $p$-Laplacian and anisotropic $p$-Laplacian in $\mathbb{R}^{n}$, the interested readers may refer to \cite{G.P, BC, C. Xia-J. Yin, C-Li}.